LEARNAcademy/syllabus/cat-tinder/frontend/cat-create.md

 }
 ```

-Now we can update each input with an `onChange` attribute that calls the `handleChange` method and a `value` attribute that reflects the current status of state.
+Now we can update each input with an `onChange` attribute that calls the `handleChange` function and a `value` attribute that reflects the current status of state.

 **src/pages/CatNew.js**